Objects: USA: Exhibition

-The Objects: USA exhibition premiered at the Smithsonian National Collection of Fine Arts (now the Smithsonian American Art Museum) in Washington, D.C. on October 3, 1969.
+The Objects: USA exhibition premiered at the Smithsonian National Collection of Fine Arts (now the Smithsonian American Art Museum) in Washington, D.C., on October 3, 1969.

-It appeared at the Museum of Contemporary Crafts (later the American Craft Museum, then Museum of Arts and Design) in New York City from June 9 to September 3, 1972.
+It appeared at the Museum of Contemporary Crafts (later the American Craft Museum, now the Museum of Arts and Design) in New York City from June 9 to September 3, 1972.

 Objects: USA eventually traveled to twenty-two museums in American and eleven locations in Europe, including the Palais des Beaux-Arts in Brussels and Museo de Arte Contemporáneo in Madrid.

 The exhibition was seen by more than half a million Americans.

 Exhibitors

-The show included over 500 pieces by 308 artists, who were unusually – and intentionally – diverse in terms of place, race, ethnicity and gender.
+The show included over 500 pieces by 308 artists, who were unusually—and intentionally—diverse in terms of place, race, ethnicity and gender.
 They used traditional craft materials like ceramics, fiber, glass, metal, and wood, but in ways that reflected contemporary art movements like abstract expressionism, pop art, and funk art.